-The following guidance is additional to the overall assessment framework presented in the 2020 Erasmus+ Guide for Expert assessors.
-The main principles of that Guide remain applicable unless a different instruction is provided in these guidelines or in the Rules of application.
+The following guidance is additional to the overall assessment framework presented in the Erasmus+ Guide for expert assessors.
+The main principles of that Guide remain applicable unless a different instruction is provided in these guidelines or in the Programme Guide.